 Wet Chemical Fire Extinguishers:

 The wet chemical extinguishers are highly efficient extinguishers and ideal for fire hazards involving cooking oils and vegetable fats (Type F or type K fire class).
-They contain a potassium solution which rapidly knocks the flames out, cools the hot oil, and seal the liquid surface with a thick soap-like substance generated by chemical reaction.
-This soap like substance prevents re-ignition.
+They contain a potassium solution that rapidly knocks the flames out, cools the hot oil, and seals the liquid surface with a thick soap-like substance generated by a chemical reaction.
+This soap-like substance prevents re-ignition.
 Wet chemical fire extinguishers can also be used for class A fires and they carry a yellow label.

 Clean Agent Fire Extinguishers:

 A clean agent fire extinguisher is a gaseous fire suppression system.
 The agent in its liquid phase is stored in the cylinder.
 When it is sprayed through the nozzle, the clean agent converts into a non-conductive, safe eco-friendly gas upon contact with the air.
 The gas extinguishes the fire by reducing the oxygen levels and impeding the chain reaction.
 They are ideal and widely used for class B and E-type fires.